 - Professor Elizabeth Kotseas is the 2021 Career Center's Faculty Partner of the Year

 - Professional Writing Minors Taylor Esposito and Nomrota Majumder featured on the CAS website of May 2021 graduates

 - Three PWR faculty members to be honored at 7th Annual What a Difference You Make Awards Ceremony on May 5, 2021

 - Dr. Sara Santos wins second place and People's Choice award in the 3MT Lightning Talk Competition

-	- Dr. Jennifer Albanese is winner of the SBU Chancellor's Award for Faculty Service (2021)
+- Dr. Shyam Sharma and Dr. Jennifer Albanese are both winners of the SBU Chancellor's Award for Faculty Service (2021)

 - Thank you to everyone who made the Program in Writing and Rhetoric’s first # SBUGivingDay a success!
 Twenty-seven alumni, friends, faculty, and staff came TOGETHER to raise $6,031, including a remarkable $5,000 challenge donation from Dr. Gene Hammond.

 - Dr. Rita Nezami's recently translated work by Tahar Ben Jelloun, The Pleasure Marriage: A Novel, will be available May 30 from Northwestern University Press.